frameworklori/Starlink-SmartBorder-Security/Private/README.md

 ---

+The Pricelessness of Life: Why are people willing to traverse mountains and leave their homeland in pursuit of a better life for survival?

+Second-Class Citizens: The challenges of living in a non-native country—the ability to adapt to the environment, language proficiency, cultural customs, values, and sense of belonging.

+Social Cost: The fairness of resource redistribution in the receiving country.
+The growing divide, misunderstandings, and conflicts between citizens and non-citizens.

+The Tension of Ambiguous Legal Boundaries: Human rights, values, cultural habits, democracy and freedom, ethical and moral standards.

+Extended Context (the remaining paragraph):

+Every country has finite resources.
+Under the framework of rights and obligations, domestic citizens have long fulfilled their duty to pay taxes in pursuit of a better quality of life in the future (education, healthcare, public resources, etc.) and have established long-term trust relationships with their government.
+However, the massive influx of undocumented immigrants has resulted in the nation's own citizens failing to enjoy the rights they should have through their long-term fulfillment of obligations.

 ## Scope / 專案範疇
 1. **Borders too long → physical wall unrealistic**
    - Starlink + distributed monitoring = *Invisible Border Shield*